≡ Menu

 • panting

-That in most cases, its difficult to know for sure just how much (if any) chocolate was consumed by your pet.
+As well as general “irritability”.
+The problem is that, in most cases, it’s challenging to know just how much (if any) chocolate was consumed by your pet.
 After all, it’s not like you can ask them!
-Which makes determining whether your dog is at risk for suffering a “fatal” exposure very difficult to determine.
+Determining whether your dog is at risk for a “fatal” exposure is challenging.

 Plus…

-Because it’s important to…
+Because it’s essential to…

-They’re also much more likely to have a better understanding of the “toxicity” of a particular “type” of chocolate.
-Because as any chocolate lover can tell you, there are plenty of different “types” of chocolates to choose from.
-Each of which will have a different level of caffeine and theobromine within them.
+Remember that your local veterinarian “operates” on the “front lines” when dealing with chocolate toxicity; they are much better at recognizing which cases can become medical emergencies.
+They’re also much more likely to understand better the “toxicity” of a particular “type” of chocolate.
+As any chocolate lover can tell you, there are plenty of different “types” of chocolates.
+Each of these will have an extra level of caffeine and theobromine within them.

 For example:

-• Baker’s chocolate will typically be considered more potent to a dog, and thus more poisonous for your dog than other types of chocolate.
+• Baker’s chocolate will typically be considered more potent to a dog and, thus, more poisonous for your dog than other types of chocolate.

-• Cocoa Powder is also pretty dangerous for your dog or cat particularly given how easy it is to “spill” this type on the floor!
+• Cocoa Powder is also pretty dangerous for your dog or cat, particularly given how easy it is to “spill” this type on the floor!

 Other products like…